Collaborative Research Grants

 The aim of the collaborative research grant is to assist researchers in developing new projects which will be pursued through the collaboration with one or more researchers from different countries.
 In particular, collaborative research grants are intended to support preliminary research which may assist the holders to subsequently obtain larger scale funding from other sources (for full members).
 Collaborative research grants are a means to increase diversity within the EASP.
 Hence, at least one of the partners needs to either work in a country facing economic hardship or in which the EASP is not well represented).

-- Collaborative grants are restricted to full members of the association.
+- Collaborative grants are restricted to full members of the association, both partners need to be EASP members.

-- Members may be awarded a maximum of one Collaborative Grant within a period of 5 years.
+- Members may be awarded a maximum of one Collaborative Grant within a period of five years.

 - Collaboration among researchers in which at least one of the partners belong to a country facing economic hardship or in which EASP is not well represented.